Foodborne Pathogen Testing

 STEC (Shiga-toxin E. coli)

 Shiga toxin-producing Escherichia coli (STEC) represents one of the most severe foodborne pathogens regulated by the USDA.
-While most E. coli are harmless commensals, STEC strains carry specific virulence factors (stx1 and stx2 genes) that attack the human intestinal lining.
-These organisms are classified as adulterants in raw beef products and require zero-tolerance verification.
+Rigorous foodborne pathogen testing is required to detect these organisms (stx1 and stx2) in raw beef products and enforce zero-tolerance verification.

 Validated Methods: